 De Hallen once a tram depot is now a centre for fashion, culture, food, and media.
 This is one of the best places to hang out for food and drinks in Amsterdam West.
 At De Hallen, you will be greeted to high-quality street food from some of the most respected chefs in Amsterdam in Foodhallen.
 This food hall has a special Swiss grill restaurant and plenty of bars where you can drink yourself to sleep.
 Braisserie halte 3 is also a perfect restaurant located near Foodhallen.
 They offer everything from breakfast to dinner.
 Foodhallen is a must visit for those who love new food experiences.

 The Condomerie is the first condom shop in the world.
 This shop was started in 1987 in Amsterdam to curb myths and misconceptions surrounding sexually transmitted diseases like HIV/AIDS.
 The Condomerie has perfect condoms for every occasion in different shapes such as frogs and chickens.
 Situated on Warmoesstraat street, the Condomerie is a lovely shop that advocates for safe sex.

-Anne Frank House is famous because of the World War II.
+Anne Frank House is famous because of World War II.
 During this time, a diarist, Anne Frank and her family hid from the Nazi authorities for two years for fear of persecution in Germany.
 The front part of the house is now a museum where tourists enjoy learning a few things about Anne Frank.
-The back of the house however is conserved to give visitors a clue about the impeding danger that Anne Frank’s family faced.
+The back of the house, however, is conserved to give visitors a clue about the impending danger that Anne Frank’s family faced.
 This site is suitable for children aged ten years and above.
 Book your tickets early to avoid waiting in the lengthy exhausting queues.